-• Jail, Court, and Support Command Post Reductions.
-The Department of Correction is planning to achieve staffing efficiencies through the reduction of correction officer posts within the jails, Courts and support command center.
-According to OMB, the Department is still examining where the post will be removed from.

-This action if implemented in Fiscal 2011 would reduce the uniform headcount by 176 positions and generate saving of approximately \$8 million in Fiscal 2010, \$16.2 million in Fiscal 2011 increasing to approximately \$16.7 million in Fiscal 2014.
-The amount of savings increases in Fiscal 2011 and the outyears because it represents the full-year value of the reduced headcount.

-- Eliminate 10% of Uniform Headquarter Posts.
-The January Plan proposes to eliminate ten percent of DOC's existing administrative uniformed posts at Headquarters annually beginning in Fiscal 2010.
-Through attrition, the Department is proposing to eliminate 27 uniform positions annually and generate savings in the amount of \$1.2 million in Fiscal 2010 and approximately \$2.5 million annually beginning in Fiscal 2011.
+- Jail, Court, and Support Command Post Reductions.
+According to the January Plan, the Department of Correction is planning to achieve staffing efficiencies by reducing two percent of correction officer posts within the jails, Courts and support command center.
+According to OMB, the Department is still examining where the post will be removed from - This action, if implemented in Fiscal 2011, would reduce the uniform headcount by 176 positions and generate saving of approximately \$8 million in Fiscal 2010, \$16.2 million in Fiscal 2011, increasing to approximately \$16.7 million in Fiscal 2014.
+The amount of savings increases in Fiscal 2011 and the outyears because it represents the full-year value of the reduced headcount. - Eliminate 10% of Uniform Headquarter Posts.
+The January Plan proposed to eliminate ten percent of DOC's existing administrative uniform posts at Headquarters annually beginning in Fiscal 2010.
+Through attrition, the Department proposed to eliminate 27 uniform positions annually and generate savings in the amount of \$1.2 million in Fiscal 2010 and approximately \$2.5 million annually beginning in Fiscal 2011.
 The amount of savings in Fiscal 2011 and the outyears represents the full-year value of the reduced headcount. - Civilianize 100 Administrative Positions.
-As reflected in the January Plan, DOC proposes to achieve savings by civilianizing 100 uniformed administrative positions.
-The Department will redeploy uniform officers out of various administrative jobs functions within the agency and phase in the civilian positions.
-The Department will generate savings of approximately \$100,000 in Fiscal 2010, \$1.2 million in Fiscal 2011 and \$1.6 million annually beginning in Fiscal 2012.
-For Fiscal 2010 the amount is lower because the civilianization will start midway through the fiscal year and be phased in. - Civilianization of Hospital Run Posts.
-The Department proposes to achieve savings by civilianizing one non-emergency hospital run post.
-Currently for every non-emergency hospital run post, there are three uniform officers (one driver and two escorts).
-The Department will civilianize the drivers allowing for the redeployment of 14 uniform officers into the jails.
-The Department will generate savings of approximately \$249,000 in Fiscal 2010 and approximately \$497,000 annually beginning in Fiscal 2011.
-The amount of savings increases in Fiscal 2011 and the outyears because it represents the full-year value of the reduced headcount.
+As reflected in the January Plan, DOC proposed to achieve savings by civilianizing 100 uniform administrative positions.
+The Department would redeploy uniform officers out of various administrative jobs functions within the agency and phase in the civilian positions.
+The Department would generate savings of approximately \$100,000 in Fiscal 2010, \$1.2

+- million in Fiscal 2011 and \$1.6 million annually beginning in Fiscal 2012.
+For Fiscal 2010, the amount was lower because the civilianization would start midway through the fiscal year and be phased in. - Civilianization of Hospital Run Posts.
+The Department proposed to achieve savings by civilianizing one non-emergency hospital run post.
+Currently, for every non-emergency hospital run post, there are three uniform officers (one driver and two escorts).
+The Department would civilianize the drivers allowing for the redeployment of 14 uniform officers into the jails.
+The Department would generate savings of approximately \$249,000 in Fiscal 2010 and approximately \$497,000 annually beginning in Fiscal 2011.
+The amount of savings increases in Fiscal 2011 and the outyears because it represents the full-year value of the reduced headcount. - DOC Headcount Reduction.
+According to the Executive Budget, the Department will eliminate 113 vacant correction officer positions while maintaining the current staffing levels after the positions are eliminated.
+For Fiscal 2011, the Department will generate savings of approximately \$6.3 million increasing to approximately \$6.6 million in Fiscal 2014.
+According to DOC, when the Office of Management and Budget (OMB) restored the 519 uniform positions from the City-State Capacity initiative it was determined that 113 of the positions where vacancies. - Transportation Efficiencies On Time Delivery.
+According to the Executive Budget, the Department will modify on-time delivery requirements for transporting inmates to court.
+This will allow DOC to more productively use its existing fleet and reduce the associated staffing needs.
+The Executive Budget reduces the Department's uniform headcount by 10 positions and includes savings in the amount of \$285,000 in Fiscal 2011 increasing to \$597,000 in Fiscal 2014.
+The amount of savings increases in the outyears because it represents the full-year value of the reduced headcount.